Matrix Correlators as Discrete Volumes of Moduli Space I: Recursion Relations, the BMN-limit and DSSYK: Discrete q -Weil--Petersson volumes from the DSSYK matrix integral

 Recall the notation $q = e^{-\lambda}$ for the double-scaling parameter of the underlying DSSYK model.
 The goal of this section is to show that, as we send $b_i \rightarrow \infty,\lambda \rightarrow 0$ keeping $\lambda \, b_{i}=L_{i}$ fixed, the discrete volumes asymptote to the Weil--Petersson volumes:

-whenever the sum of the $L_i/\lambda \in \mathbb{Z}_{+}$ is an even integer (i.e. otherwise the correlator vanishes since the potential is even).
-To prove the limit, we proceed similarly to the BMN-like limit, by induction on $2g-2+n$.
+whenever the sum of the $L_i/\lambda \in \mathbb{Z}_{+}$ is an even integer (otherwise the correlator vanishes since the potential is even).
+To prove the limit, we proceed similarly to the BMN-like limit by induction on $2g-2+n$.

-\paragraph{Base case.} We first show that initial conditions of the recursion satisfy Okuyama's conjecture.
+\paragraph{Base case.} We first show that the initial conditions of the recursion satisfy Okuyama's conjecture.
 The $(0,3)$ case in \cref{eq:ABCD:qWP} is straightforward.
 Using $\zeta_{q}(2) \sim \lambda^{-2} \zeta(2)$ as $\lambda \to 0^+$, the $(1,1)$ case also flows to the Weil--Petersson result:

 \paragraph{Induction step.} Our recursion relation from \cref{prop:qMir} provides the induction step.
 By induction hypothesis, all \smash{$N_{g',n'}^{\textup{DSSYK}}$} for fixed $2g'-2+n'<2g-2+n$ satisfy Okuyama's conjecture.
-We thus only need to consider how the recursion kernels $B_q$ and $C_q$ behave in the combined limit to show all higher correlators \smash{$N_{g,n}^{\textup{DSSYK}}$} also flow to the continuum volumes.
+We thus only need to consider how the recursion kernels $B_q$ and $C_q$ behave in the combined limit to show all higher correlators \smash{$N_{g,n}^{\textup{DSSYK}}$} also flow to the continuum Weil--Petersson volumes.
 Since these are built out of the basic building-block function we computed in \labelcref{eq:H:qWP}, the entire computation reduces to studying the limiting behavior of $H_q$.
-The crucial observation is to note that the explicit $H_q$ is a $q$-analog of $2 \log(1 + e^{\ell/2})$, the building-block function appearing in the Weil--Petersson volumes\footnote{ As a side note, it is curious to find here a complete Fermi--Dirac integral: $2 \log(1 + e^{\ell/2}) = \int_{0}^{\infty} \frac{dt}{1 + e^{(t-\ell)/2}}$.
-Thus, the building-block in the discrete Weil--Petersson case is a $q$-analog of a complete Fermi--Dirac integral.
-We do not understand its meaning, if any.} , cf. \cref{thm:Mir}:
+The crucial point is to note that the explicit $H_q$ is a $q$-analog of $2 \log(1 + e^{\ell/2})$, the building-block function appearing in the Weil--Petersson volumes\footnote{ As a side note, it is curious to find here a complete Fermi--Dirac integral: $2 \log(1 + e^{\ell/2}) = \int_{0}^{\infty} \frac{dt}{1 + e^{(t-\ell)/2}}$.
+Thus, the building-block in the DSSYK case is a $q$-analog of a complete Fermi--Dirac integral.
+We do not understand its meaning, if any.}, cf. \cref{thm:Mir}:

 This implies that the $q$-kernels behave as

 The remaining details closely parallel the proof of the BMN-like limit, see \cref{sec:BMN}.
 This concludes the proof of \cref{thm:C}.